 • Hikes: Embark on a guided hike from the Lodge along the trails and see the flora and fauna with an island naturalist.
-Island hiking is easy.
+Island hiking is mostly flat terrain, with shorter hikes of about a mile and longer hikes of two to three miles.

 • Creek Paddling: Explore the tidal salt marshes surrounding Little St. Simons Island by kayak.
 After a quick refresher on paddling technique, your naturalist will guide you on a leisurely trip through this remarkable habitat.
 You'll see birds and other wildlife you wouldn't be able to see from the trails.
+Please note guests with mobility issues may not be able to kayak during their visit.